jhoogmoed/pupil_ros/README.md

 ## License
-This package is available under GPL3
+This software is released under the Apache 2.0 license.